Mick Brown (journalist)

-Mick Brown (born 1950 in London) Educated ar Reigate Grammar School, is a British journalist who has written for several British newspapers, including The Guardian and The Sunday Times and for international publications.
+Mick Brown (born 1950 in London), educated at Reigate Grammar School, is a British journalist who has written for several British newspapers, including The Guardian and The Sunday Times, and for international publications.
 For many years he has contributed regularly to The Daily Telegraph.
 He is also a broadcaster and the author of several books.

 Brown has written many articles about rock music and in 2007 wrote Tearing Down the Wall of Sound, a biography of record producer Phil Spector.
 Brown's biography of entrepreneur Richard Branson was first published in 1989.
 A revised edition appeared in 1998.